Skechers (song)

 "Skechers" is a song by American YouTuber DripReport.
-The track was self-released on January 12, 2020, before being re-released by Arista Records, and was produced by Ouhboy.
+The track was self-released on January 12, 2020, before being re-released by Arista Records, and was produced by Ouhhboy.
 The track is DripReport's debut single, and is also his first charting single.

 On May 27, 2020, Skechers launched a Skechers Million Mask Giveaway Dance Challenge in which Skechers donated 10 face masks to United Way of Greater Los Angeles for every dance video uploaded of the song on TikTok with hashtag #danceformasks or #MillionMaskChallenge, with @Skechers tagged in its caption.
 The maximum giveaway was of one million masks.
 The challenge ended on June 17, 2020.

 Background

 Most of the song's success can be attributed to social media app TikTok, where over 10 million videos have been made with the song, with a total of more than 5 billion views.
 The first official music video has 136 million views on YouTube, while the second music video has 6 million views.